This all started during a recent strategy call with a client. They asked a familiar question:

 A Shift in Consumer Behavior

-For SaaS and tech marketers, this is a wake-up call.
-The traditional funnel doesn’t accurately capture the complexity of modern decision-making.
-Your prospects are exploring, evaluating, and revisiting options across a wide variety of touchpoints, so you must rethink your strategies to accommodate this new, non-linear reality.
+For SaaS and tech marketers, this shift is a wake-up call.
+The old funnel model doesn’t capture how complex and unpredictable buying decisions have become.
+Your prospects are exploring, evaluating, and revisiting options across multiple channels and touchpoints.

 The 95-5% Rule: Why Most Leads Will Never Convert